Manoloon/LearningC/README.md

 Another useful use hehe of the union is, as in C there is no polymorphic idea as a Class u Objects, we can use union as a solution for this.

+# Object pool
+Object pools are super useful as a way to avoid malloc and free for each object created, also it